Rei0101/Projekt-baze-podataka_web-trgovina/README.md

 # Projekt-baze-podataka_web-trgovina

-This project features a MySQL database for a hardware and software web shop.
+This project features a database for a hardware and software web shop made using Microsoft SQL Server Management Studio.

 Modelling, SQL queries, inputs, entity attributes and the rest of the database as a whole have been described in great detail in the attached documentation (.docx file).